-The composite estimators presented above used 11 months of data and assumed 5 revisions.
+The composite estimators presented above used 11 months of data and assumed five revisions.
 It may be desirable to use a smaller window, and to use fewer or no revisions.
-The negative to this is that with a small window or few revisions the estimators will be less optimal, particularly for the longer term outcomes.
+The drawback of this is that with a small window or few revisions the estimators will be less optimal, particularly for the longer term outcomes.

-Comparisons of six different estimators are given in graph 5 for the "8 in" rotation pattern and in Graph 6 for the "2 in 2 out" pattern.
+Comparisons of five different estimators are given in graph 5.5 for the '8 in' rotation pattern and in Graph 5.6 for the '2 in 2 out' pattern.

 The general picture is similar for both patterns, with standard errors improving as window size and number of revisions increase.
-Revisions are particularly important to achieve the best lag 1 movement estimates.
-Longer windows always reduce the standard errors, but have the greatest effect for long term indicators, particularly movement of quarterly average, and movement of trend.
+Revisions are particularly important to achieve the best lag one movement estimates.
+Longer windows always reduce the standard errors, but not by very much in the case of no revisions.
+With revisions, the longer window has the greatest effect for long term indicators, particularly movement of quarterly average, and movement of trend.